 Of the hourly workers we surveyed, an astonishing 85 percent said their work schedule impacts their overall job satisfaction, and 73 percent said it impacts their relationship with their manager.
 This data underscores that shifting organizational priorities to meet the needs of hourly employees can help reduce turnover.

 The Cost of Employee Turnover

-In a recent interview with Frank Pereira, managing partner of Coleman Consulting Group, Shiftboard’s Steve O’Brian asked about the cost of employee turnover to organizations.
+In the interview below with Frank Pereira, managing partner of Coleman Consulting Group, Shiftboard’s Steve O’Brian asked about the cost of employee turnover to organizations.
 “When you talk about retention costs or the cost of turnover, typically you do a calculation that involves the cost to find somebody and then train that person for a position,” stated Frank.
 “Those numbers, depending upon the job, skill level, and wage rate, can vary anywhere from $5,000 – $25,000 a person.
 Imagine if you’re at $25,000 a person — you lose a hundred people a year — you’re talking a $2.5 million hard cost.”

 But turnover costs include much more than the cost of hiring and training someone new.
 Turnover can play a major role in the morale of other employees and can sometimes detract from the quality of work they perform.
 When turnover increases, current employees often need to pick up the slack in the form of overtime.
 This can lead to burnout, which just continues the cycle.

 Scheduling: Hourly Employees’ Most Basic Need

 Many companies fail to view the work schedule as a fundamental need of their hourly employees.
 Hear more in this video excerpt of Steve’s discussion with Frank, and discover how reducing turnover with improved scheduling can transform workforce operations:

 Learn how flexible work schedules impact hourly employee retention and what strategies savvy companies can implement to improve job satisfaction and reduce hourly employee turnover in our next post.